-The unaudited condensed consolidated interim financial statements include the accounts of the Company, its subsidiaries and partnerships, as well as its pro rata share of assets, liabilities, revenues, expenses and cash flows from joint venture operations.
+The consolidated financial statements include the accounts of the Company, its subsidiaries and partnerships, as well as its pro rata share of assets, liabilities, revenues, expenses and cash flows from joint venture operations.
 Subsidiaries are entities controlled by the Company.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-All intercompany balances, transactions, revenues and expenses have been eliminated on consolidation.
+All inter-company balances, transactions, revenues and expenses have been eliminated on consolidation.
+The consolidated financial statements include the accounts of the following significant subsidiaries: